Lakeview Pantry accepts in-kind donations of:

 Goods & Food Donation Drop-off Information

-If you would like to make an in-kind donation, you can bring donations to our Sheridan Market or The Hub:
+If you would like to make an in-kind donation, you can bring donations to The Hub:

 For our programs: